 The non-partisan Congressional Budget Office (CBO) projects that national debt could rise to 141 percent of gross domestic product (GDP) by 2046 under current law.
 That level of debt would far exceed the 50-year historical average of approximately 40% of GDP.

 One of the most damaging effects of rising debt is rapidly growing interest costs.
 Under current law, CBO projects that interest payments on the debt will more than quadruple over the next 30 years, climbing from 1.4% of GDP in 2016 to 5.8% in 2046.
-By 2022, CBO projects that interest costs alone could exceed what the federal government has historically spent on R&D, nondefense infrastructure, and education combined; by 2050, they could be more than two times historical spending on those investments, as a share of GDP.
+By 2046, CBO projects that interest costs alone could be more than two times what the federal government has historically spent on R&D, nondefense infrastructure, and education combined.

 What is causing the growth of our national debt?
 The growth of our debt stems from a fundamental imbalance between spending and revenues.
 Under current law assumptions, CBO anticipates that federal spending will grow from 21.1% of GDP in 2016 to 28.2% of GDP in 2046.
 Revenues are also projected to increase during this period, growing from 18.2% of GDP in 2016 to 19.4% in 2046 — but not by enough to match the projected growth of federal spending.